17 July 2022

 and Floating

 instances.
-As usual
+As usual with these Calculus posts, these

-with these Calculus posts, these instances correspond to the well-known
+instances correspond to the well-known formulas for

-formulas for derivatives.
-Let’s start with the arithmetic classes.
+derivatives.
+Let’s start with the arithmetic

 instance Num a => Num (Stream a) where